-- TEMPO: Your swimmer’s tempo is how fast or slow they complete each stroke.
-Having a slower tempo allows swimmers to conserve energy by taking fewer strokes, while a faster tempo is more tiring but much faster.
-Changing tempo based on event distance and fatigue level will help your swimmer swim as fast as possible.
+- TEMPO: A Swimmer’s tempo is how fast or slow they complete each stroke.
+Slower tempos allow swimmers to conserve energy by taking fewer strokes.
+Faster tempos are tiring but much faster.
+Changing tempo based on event distance and fatigue level will help participants swim as fast as possible.

 SEPTEMBER 18: STARTS & UNDERWATERS

 The start sets up a swimmers race.
 The more power off the block the better!
 There are countless intricacies to performing an explosive start, followed by an efficient and dominating underwater.
 Our Elite Clinicians has spent countless hours practicing starts and underwater dolphin kicking and will work with swimmers on how to be explosive and efficient with each movement.

 - STARTS: The clinicians will work with swimmers to find their best position on the block as well as how to powerfully launch off into a tight streamline.
 Swimmers will also discover their optimal reaction time to get off the blocks fast and ahead of their competition.